broxus/octusbridge-solana-docs/MVP/relays_round_loading.md

 1. `Everscale` `Staking` sends new round relays to `Ever event config`.
 2. `Ever event config` deploys new `Ever event` with payload containing new round relays.
 3. Relays confirm this event.
-4. Relays transfer this event to `Solana` `Bridge` program.
+4. Relays transfer this event to `Solana` `Round loader` program.
-5. `Bridge` program gets old round relays info (public keys, addresses) from PDA and checks correctness of signatures received in event info.
+5. `Round loader` program gets old round relays info (public keys, addresses) from PDA and checks correctness of signatures received in event info.
-6. `Bridge` stores in PDA new round relays info.
+6. `Round loader` stores in PDA new round relays info.

 ## Scheme